-While Scott and the rest of the Southern

-Party were journeying to the South Pole, Gran

-instead accompanied a geological expedition

-to the western mountains.
-When the Southern

-Party failed to return, Gran joined the search

-party that eventually found the tent where

-the last of the Southern Party had perished.

-Gran wore Scott's skis back from the site,

-stating that they must finish the journey.
+While Scott and the rest of the Southern Party were journeying to the South Pole, Gran instead accompanied a geological expedition to the western mountains.
+When the Southern Party failed to return, Gran joined the search party that eventually found the tent where the last of the Southern Party had perished.
+Gran wore Scott's skis back from the site, stating that they must finish the journey.

-The pages here describe the start of

-their journey to find Scott and his team, setting off from Cape Evans.
+The pages here describe the start of their journey to find Scott and his team, setting off from Cape Evans.
+Scan the QR code or visit nzaht.org to see the full size pages from the journal.

-Scan the widget to hear a reading of the journal by Norwegian Tom Edvindsen.

-Go to nzaht.org to see the full size pages from the journal.